-So what can you do to prevent content theft.
-You can make it increasingly difficult/annoying to copy contents and at the same time leverage it.
-More difficult stealing contents becomes, the less likely it will be targeted by scrapers.
+So what can you do to prevent content theft?
+You can make it increasingly difficult/annoying to copy content and at the same time leverage it.
+The more difficult stealing content becomes, the less likely it will be targeted by scrapers.
 Here is how:

-Don’t provide full contents in your feeds.
-This is because scrappers are generally lazy and they need tons of contents as quickly as possible.
-Copying contents from RSS feeds is much easier than manually checking each and every website for full contents.
+Don’t provide full content in your feeds.
+This is because scrapers are generally lazy and they need tons of content as quickly as possible.
+Copying content from RSS feeds is much easier than manually checking each and every website for full content.

-2. Leave digital finger prints on your RSS feeds like copyright notice or link back to your site at the end of each post/article in your RSS feed.
-You can use the wordpress RSS footer plugin to automatically add digital finger prints to your RSS feeds.
+Leave digital fingerprints on your RSS feeds, like copyright notice or links back to your site at the end of each post/article in your RSS feed.
+You can use the WordPress RSS footer plugin to automatically add digital fingerprints to your RSS feeds.

-The digital finger print contains a link back to my post and site, as well as copyright information.
+The digital fingerprint contains a link back to my post and site, as well as copyright information.

 The scraped content contains a link back to my post and blog